google-apis-rs/generator/README.md

    represent the full syntax as described in the RFC, but does not attempt to produce the rendered template output.
 The AST is used by the generator to generate rust code that renders the template.
- * generator: This is the primary purpose of this repository.
+ * google_rest_api_generator: This is the primary purpose of this repository.
 Given a discovery document it will produce idiomatic rust bindings to work with the API.
 The input is a discovery document and the output is rust crate at a specified directory.